OSU-NLP-Group/awesome-agents4science/README.md

 - **DSBench (Jing et al., 2024)**: Answer data analysis or modeling questions by writing programs to derive the solutions.

 - **DA-Code (Huang et al., 2024b)**: Write Python programs and SQL queries to solve complex Data Science tasks, including data wrangling, machine learning, and so on.

+- **CHIME (Hsu et al., 2024)**: Produce hierarchical organizations of scientific studies to assist researchers with literature review.

+- **Qi el al., 2023**: Propose hypothesis in biomedical research.

+- **AAAR-1.0 (Lou at al., 2024)**: Assess correctness of equations based on context, design experiments to validate research ideas and solutions, identify weaknesses in paper submissions, identify whether each segment in human reviews is deficient or not.

 ## Agents for Science